open-mmlab/mmagic/docs/en/install.rst

 ====================

 To enable the full power of MMEditing, we recommend the GPU version.
-Differences lie only in PyTorch and MMCV parts.
+The only difference lies at PyTorch and MMCV.
-Please pay more attention to the version of and the CUDA version of PyTorch.
+Please pay attention to the *version* of and the *CUDA version* of PyTorch.

 .. note::